 According to the Ontario Ministry of Agriculture, the average lifespan of a domestic horse is 25 to 33 years.
 Many horses go well beyond this average.
-Ponies tend to live longer with many ponies still serving as schoolmasters well into their 30s.
+Ponies tend to live longer, with many ponies still serving as schoolmasters well into their 30s.
 A few ponies and horses may even reach the age of 40 or over.
-The oldest horse ever recorded was 52 years old, ut larger horses like draft breeds are generally not as long-lived as smaller breeds such as Arabians.
+Larger horses like draft breeds are generally not as long-lived as smaller breeds such as Arabians.
 Of course, there are exceptions to every rule.
 There are some really elderly draft horses out there.

 Extreme old age can be hard to verify, however, especially if horses don't have identifying paperwork and have changed owners several times.
 You can tell the approximate age by looking at a horse’s teeth, but teeth are not a 100% accurate way to determine its age, especially as they advance in age beyond their twenties.
-So unless a horse has some sort of competition passport or registration papers verifying its identities, information about age may be lost.
+So unless a horse has some sort of competition passport or registration papers verifying its identity, information about age may be lost.

 Sometimes, a health issue will force an owner to euthanize a horse before it lives out its natural lifespan.
 Complications from colic will force a decision, or a horse may be in constant pain from a soundness issue.
 While it doesn't seem natural and is a very difficult decision, euthanasia is preferable to the horse living a life of pain and struggle.
 However, horses in good physical shape have a much greater chance of living a healthy and useful life far beyond horses several decades ago.